 302.02 – All pages of the report shall include a footer reference stating “See Preparer’s Report” and “See Disclosures and Summary of Significant Assumptions.”
 This is necessary in case the association decides to display only selected pages of the complete report.
 It alerts the reader that there is a preparer’s report and disclosures.

 The Software Standards are necessary to ensure reliability and consistency of calculations.

 401.01 – Software must meet ICBI standards of accurately calculating future costs and expenditures considering the effects of inflation or deflation, and including one-time, non-repeat expenditures, and future funding amounts including special assessments, interest earned, and income tax calculations.

 402 Percent Funded Calculation Standards

 402.01 – Software must be able to accurately calculate all three methods of calculating percent funded:

 403.01 - Software must be capable of producing all reports required by ICBI in an appropriate format.
 While exact formats are not dictated, the required reporting elements for each financial exhibit are specified.

 404 Timeshare requirements

-404.01 - Software meeting timeshare certification requirements must be capable of tracking interior unit component inventory by unit in addition to tracking non unit common area components
+404.01 – If performing a timeshare reserve study engagement then software meeting timeshare certification requirements must be capable of tracking interior unit component inventory by unit in addition to tracking non unit common area components.